 2. Wire Transfers

-Popular Providers for Wire Transfers:
+Popular Providers for Wire Transfers

 - HSBC: Offers extensive global transfer capabilities with strong SWIFT infrastructure.